jonathannocek/twitter-analysis/docs/presentations/presentation-two.md

 Other ideas:

-- Potentially rethink research question: Use k-means clustering and machine learning to create recoomendation
+- Potentially rethink research question: Use k-means clustering and machine learning to create recommendations
 - Determine which words are the best predictors of a good tweet and which words are the best predictors of a negative tweet